gvwilson/thirdbit/_posts/2024/2024-02-06-our-process.md

 -   Frequency: biweekly
 -   Responsible: Scrum master
 -   Contributors: engineering team members
+-   Products:
+    -   Updated issues and processes

-### Feature/Slice Deployment
+### Feature Deployment

+We figured out what our users needed, we designed it, we built it, we tested it (more on that below), we did a few trial deployments: time to put it into production.
+As the list of key questions below shows, that's never as simple as restarting a server or pushing a new version of a package to our company's conda repository.
+We have to tell people the things they've been asking for are now available, and we have to check that they actually work in production.

 -   Summary: Testing, deployment, documentation, and communication of fixes and features
 -   Key Questions:
     -   Is the feature/fix/change working as expected?
     -   Is it well documented both from a technical and user-facing perspective?
-    -   Who needs to be aware of this change once pushed to production?
+    -   Who needs to be aware of this change?
-    -   Is there any training needed to enable use of this change?
+    -   Is any training needed to enable use of this change?
 -   Frequency: ongoing
 -   Responsible: technical leads
 -   Contributors: entire engineering team

-### Customer Feedback and Metrics

--   Summary: Measuring and assessing impact and identifying gaps or areas for improvement
--   Frequency: ongoing
+-   Products:
--   Responsible: VP Engineering and Product Manager
--   Contributors: entire engineering team
+    -   (Hopefully) happy users

+## Reflection

+We didn't adopt all these processes at once.
+It's taken two years to put them in place, and there are a few other things we tried that didn't survive.
+*This* is the real heart of any software development process: the willingness to experiment, to learn, and to adapt.
+As a previous boss once said to me,
+"If you're doing everything by the book, you're doing something wrong."

+We're not done,
+and I hope we never will be.
+Right now,
+for example,
+everyone is responsible for testing the features they develop.
+We do catch some of each other's mistakes in code review, but we're not testing service interoperability nearly as well as we should.
+Fixing that will require more than just setting up some more continuous integration tasks;
+we will almost certainly have to extend or amend our processes as well.
+We'll keep you posted...

 [dottie]: https://www.linkedin.com/in/dottie-omino/
 [linear]: https://linear.app/